fh17/Franco-Harte-Data-Science-Shoeroom/README.md

 This project is a Kaggle competition of Microsoft of 2016 where the goal was to make a model which predicts if a computurer was going to be infected.
 Concepts that were emphasized inthis work were:
-    Data cleaninig
+    Data cleaninig,
-    Optimisation of the code
+    Optimisation of the code,
     Metrics for evaluation

 [Project 3: TimeSerie Benchmark](https://github.com/fh17/Franco_portfolio/blob/main/Portfolio/benchmark-ts-n-xgboost-kaggle.ipynb)